kacperzuk/seconn/README.md

 Other side replies with HelloRequest containing their public key.

 ECDH secret is established using public key from HelloRequest.
 It is then hashed with sha256.
-First 16B of hash are used as AES-128 encryption key (CBC), second 16B of hash are used as AES-128 CBC-MAC key.
+First 16B of hash are used as AES-128 encryption key (CBC and encrypting last block in ECBC-MAC), second 16B of hash are used as AES-128 CBC-MAC key.

 HelloResponse (0x01) has payload containing:

-1. a CBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC; no padding needed as ciphertext will always be multiple of 16B)
+1. a ECBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC; no padding needed as ciphertext will always be multiple of 16B)
 2. encrypted public key of HelloResponse sender (that's the signed ciphertext), See Message Encryption for details.

 If HelloResponse is received and receiver is able to successfully verify MAC, decrypt message and obtained public key is equal to public key from HelloRequest, we consider the connection established and authenticated.